 The 18650 battery is a rechargeable lithium-ion battery.
 Lithium-ion batteries are revolutionizing handheld devices.
+They are very popular in tactical led flashlights and rechargeable bicycle headlights.

 Batteries are in everything from smartphones and our cameras to micro-screens, fitness equipment, and flashlights.